 How to tell if a Peach is Ripe

 Peaches can vary in color depending on the type of peaches, but a more ripe peach won’t typically have any green left on the fruit.
-Additionally, a perfectly ripe peach is slightly soft (NOT FIRM!
-Firm peaches are also super hard to cut for salad recipes).

-Types of Peaches for Peach Salad
+Types of Peaches for Peach Side Dish

 Yellow Peaches – Yellow peaches have that strong peach smell, come in a variety of orange/red colors, and should have a little give when ripe.